mendix/docs/content/refguide/published-rest-service.md

 ### <a name="service-name"></a>2.1 Service Name

+Service name uniquely identifies the service in the app.
+It is also displayed in [OpenAPI (Swagger) documentation page](open-api).

-The service name uniquely identifies the service in the app.
-By default, it's part of the location of the service.
+When service is initially created, service name is used in the creation of the default location for the service.
 If the service name contains any spaces or special characters, they will be replaced with the `_` character in the service location.

 ### 2.2 Version